A Note on Language

 - Are the things you do on your phone or accounts private or does anyone else see them?

 - Does anyone know your passwords or go into your accounts?
+Have access to your password manager?

 - Has anyone ever locked you out of your accounts or made changes to them?